Hoshino Resorts: Risonare

-Other
+Omo

+Omo (おも) is an urban city center hotel brand designed as a base for exploring.
+There are currently 11 Omo properties.
+The brand was launched in 2018.

+Beb

-Other brands include Omo, focused on urban city centers serving as a base for exploring, and BEB, designed for stay-cations with a group of friends with rooms and louge areas built to accommodate multiple family groups.
+Beb (ベブ) is a hotel brand designed for staycations, with rooms and lounge areas built to accommodate multiple family groups.
+There are currently 3 Beb properties.

-Notable properties
+Notable Hoshinoya Hotels

 Hoshinoya Karuizawa

 Hoshino Resorts' original property is located in Karuizawa, an area of Nagano Prefecture, under Mount Asama, first deemed fit as a resort and villa spot in the late 19th century by foreign missionaries like British/Canadian theologian Alexander Croft Shaw in (1886).
 Emperor Akihito met his wife Michiko in the area, and it is the only place in the world to have hosted both summer and winter Olympic events.
 Hoshinoya Karuizawa is located on the banks of the Yukawa river.

 First opened in 1914, it was closed in 1995 for ten years by Yoshiharu Hoshino, before being reopened as Hoshinoya Karuizawa in 2005, the first eco-resort in Japan.
 The resort and its 'Tombo-no-yu' hot springs are powered by geothermal heat from the volcanos in the surrounding topography.
 This, as well as hydroelectricity from mountain streams, provides the energy for the rest of the resort's power.
 The property is Hoshino's first to achieve the policy aim of zero-emissions.

 The property has 77 rooms, two hot-spring baths and a chaya tea room.

 Hoshinoya Kyoto

 The second Hoshinoya, opened in 2009, is the former home of wealthy merchant Ryoi Suminokura (1554–1614).
 Suminokura is remembered mostly for creating the Takase River canal that runs through Kyoto, completed in 1611 and allowing goods to be transported to the then capital.
 His secluded home was constructed on the banks of the Ōi River in the forests of Arashiyama, famed for its bamboo.

 The "riverside sanctuary" is reached by a small private wooden boat ride of ten minutes and retains its 19th-century wood-framed buildings, with 25 tatami-mat rooms, a library, and two gardens.
 Temple bells ring upon the arrival of each guest, and its moss-traced stone walkways are lit by iron lanterns.

-The rooms have been noted for both their natural location, visited by wild monkeys, surrounded by cherry trees, and bathed in natural light, but also for their traditional style, with hinoki cypress wood bathtubs, heated chestnut-wood floors, and wallpaper made by Kyoto craftsmen from hand-printed woodblocks (karakami).
+The rooms have been noted for both their natural location, visited by wild monkeys, surrounded by cherry trees, and bathed in natural light, but also for their traditional style, with hinoki cypress wood furo bathtubs, heated chestnut-wood floors, and wallpaper made by Kyoto craftsmen from hand-printed woodblocks (karakami).

 The kaiseki restaurant, run by Executive Chef Ichiro Kubota and focusing on local, seasonal and sustainable ingredients, was awarded a Michelin Star in October 2012.
 Kubota previously held a Michelin Star as head chef of London's Umu restaurant.